intarchboard/draft-path-signals-collaboration/draft-iab-path-signals-collaboration.md

 protocol designs, but has been a problem for some cases where "slow path" packet processing is required or implied, and the recipient or router is not willing to handle this.
-Performance impacts like this are perhaps best avoided, however.
+Performance impacts like this are best avoided, however.

 In any case, all involved entities must be identified and potentially authenticated if trust is required as a prerequisite